What is ITP?

 ITP will often go away without treatment.
 However, if your child has bleeding symptoms, there are medicines that your doctor may give to increase your child’s platelet count enough to stop the bleeding.
 Your doctor may want to check your child’s platelet counts often until they go back to normal.

 Having ITP should not stop your child from having fun; however, you should talk to your doctor about any activity that might harm your child and before taking part in any sports.
 If your child’s platelets are low, he should avoid contact sports like football, rugby, lacrosse, and high risk activities like diving, skateboarding, climbing to high places, or "rough-housing."
 These and other activities could cause injury to the head.
 Activities like running and swimming are usually fine, as they are less likely to cause injury.
 For approved activities, be sure to have your child wear the recommended safety equipment such as a helmet, kneepads, elbow pads, and wrist pads for sports or other physical activities.

 They should always wear seatbelts when riding in any moving vehicle.
-Do not to give your child aspirin or ibuprofen (Motrin®, Advil®) since these medicines can prevent platelets from working properly.
+Do not give your child aspirin or ibuprofen (Motrin®, Advil®), since these medicines can prevent platelets from working properly.

 When do I call a doctor?